Subscribe To This Site

 The inquiry concerning asbestos in children's toys was made between 2007 and 2009.
 I understand that the issue is still relevant today, although the products concerned are now withdrawn from sale.
 You can see the full report on the Asbestos Disease Awareness Organization website: ADAO

-Return from Asbestos Exposure in Schools back to Natural Parenting
+Asbestos Exposure in Schools - TOP

 Greenfootsteps Home - for more easy green living ideas